How to Use These Lessons to Teach the Bible and Change Lives

 1. Read question #1, talk about it.
 Read question #2, talk about it.
 Read question #3 talk about it…

 I provide answers in the form of quotes from well-known authors.
 You may or may not use these.
 You certainly shouldn’t use all of them.
 Some quotes you can read in their entirety.
 Most are there for your background information.
 Don’t feel obligated to read all the question.
 Do feel free to change, adapt and come up with questions of your own.

-Spend the rest of your life improving on this basic skill.
-Read books like Heath and Heath’s classic.
-Made to Stick.
-Read my Disciplemaking Teachers.
-Subscribe to my YouTube Channel and watch videos on how to be a better teacher.
+Read Disciplemaking Teachers, Teach Like Jesus, and, The Effective Bible Teacher Subscribe to my YouTube Channel and watch videos on how to be a better teacher.
 The better the teaching, the more likely the growth.
 The better the teaching, the deeper the discipleship.
 The #1 reason that Sunday School quit growing is that the teaching is boring.
 If you don’t believe this, attend a few random Sunday School classes and notice how often you look at your watch.
 In Acts 14.1 we read that people believed because of the effectiveness of the teaching.
 The belief of the people is tied directly to the effectiveness of the teaching.
 We desperately need an army of effective Bible teachers who are constantly improving their skill.